 Key benefit of simple interest loans

-- Making extra payments toward your principal
+- Make additional lump sum payments toward your principal whenever you can

-A potential drawback of simple interest loans
+Potential drawbacks of simple interest loans

 If you make a late payment — even just one day behind schedule — a greater portion of your payment may go toward interest.
 This can affect your loan schedule, potentially adding more time to pay off your loan.
-Depending on your loan terms, you might also be charged a late fee, which could add to the total cost of your loan.
+Depending on your loan terms, you might also be charged a late fee, which could add to the total cost (including interest) of your loan.